g41797/matryoshka/flat/docs/layer1_deepdive.md

     your fields...
 ```

-With `using poly: PolyNode` at offset 0, your struct *is* the node.
+With `using poly: PolyNode` at offset 0, your struct *is* the node:
-No wrapper.
+- No wrapper.
-No extra allocation.
+- No extra allocation.
-No extra indirection compared to non-intrusive.
+- No extra indirection compared to non-intrusive.

 ---

 ## Services don't know your types

+Matryoshka services
+- receive `^PolyNode`
+- store `^PolyNode`
-Matryoshka services receive `^PolyNode`, store `^PolyNode`, return `^PolyNode`.
+- return `^PolyNode`.

 They don't know what is inside.

 All concrete type knowledge lives in user code.